bbenedict/bbenedict/ai100days.md

 TF-IDF can be used to vectorize or analyze documents.
 TF is the frequency of a word in a document (word count / total words).
 IDF is the log of the total number of documents over the number of docuemnts that have the word ( log(total documents / documents with word) ).
 The final value is just TFxIDF.
 (https://www.youtube.com/watch?v=D2V1okCEsiE&t=446s).
 You can create a vectorized version of the document from the TF-IDF of each word in your dictionary for the document.

+## day 1 (Nov 20, 2022)

+Continued on my Coursera NLP certification with Natural Language Processing with Probabilistic Models.
+Using minimum edit distance in an applicable sense for auto-correct.
+Interesting that there was a slight difference in the use of the cost of a replace operation.
+The course also referred to the matrix approach as a good example of Dynamic Programming.